Beyond Diagonal Reconfigurable Intelligent Surfaces Utilizing Graph Theory: Modeling, Architecture Design, and Optimization: Optimization of Tree- and Forest-Connected RIS for MISO Systems

 According to the Rouche-Capelli theorem \cite{str93}, a system of linear equations is consistent if the rank of the coefficient matrix $\mathbf{A}$ is equal to the rank of the augmented matrix $\left[\mathbf{A}|\mathbf{b}\right]$.
 Thus, according to Proposition~\ref{pro:rank2}, the system of linear equations \eqref{eq:system3} is consistent and has exactly one solution.
 As a result, we can find the solution of \eqref{eq:system3} as $\mathbf{x}=\mathbf{A}^{\dagger}\mathbf{b}$, where $\mathbf{A}^{\dagger}=\left(\mathbf{A}^{T}\mathbf{A}\right)^{-1}\mathbf{A}^{T}$ is the Moore-Penrose pseudo-inverse of $\mathbf{A}$, and subsequently the optimal susceptance matrix $\mathbf{B}$ of the tree-connected RIS can be found through \eqref{eq:x}.

 To conclude, we prove that for any tree-connected RIS there is always one and only one global optimal solution for the susceptance matrix $\mathbf{B}$ to achieve the upper bound $\bar{P}_{R}$ for any channel realization.
 In Alg.~\ref{alg:B-design}, we summarize the steps required to optimize tree-connected RIS for \gls{miso} systems.
+Interestingly, Alg.~\ref{alg:B-design} can be used to globally optimize tree-connected RISs in single-user \gls{mimo} and multi-user \gls{miso} systems.
+More precisely, in single-user \gls{mimo} systems using single-stream transmission, the received signal power is maximized by applying Alg.~\ref{alg:B-design} to the vectors $\mathbf{v}_{RI}$ and $\mathbf{u}_{IT}$, with $\mathbf{v}_{RI}$ being the dominant right singular vector of $\mathbf{H}_{RI}$.
+In addition, in multi-user \gls{miso} systems, the sum power is maximized by applying Alg.~\ref{alg:B-design} to $\mathbf{t}_{RI}$ and $\mathbf{u}_{IT}$, with $\mathbf{t}_{RI}$ being the dominant right singular vector of $\mathbf{G}_{RI}=\left[\mathbf{h}_{RI,1}^H,\ldots,\mathbf{h}_{RI,U}^H\right]^H$, where $\mathbf{h}_{RI,u}\in\mathbb{C}^{1\times N}$ denotes the channel from the RIS to the $u$th receiver.
+The computational complexity of Alg.~\ref{alg:B-design} is driven by the complexity of Step~5, i.e., it is the complexity of computing the inverse of $\mathbf{A}^T\mathbf{A}$.
+Since $\mathbf{A}^T\mathbf{A}\in\mathbb{R}^{(2N-1)\times(2N-1)}$, the computational complexity of Alg.~\ref{alg:B-design} is $\mathcal{O}(8N^3)$.